Contrasting 1895 Bancorp of Wisconsin (BCOW) & Its Peers

-1895 Bancorp of Wisconsin (NASDAQ:BCOW – Get Rating) is one of 39 public companies in the “Savings institutions, except federal” industry, but how does it contrast to its peers?
-We will compare 1895 Bancorp of Wisconsin to related businesses based on the strength of its risk, earnings, valuation, institutional ownership, profitability, analyst recommendations and dividends.
+1895 Bancorp of Wisconsin (NASDAQ:BCOW – Get Rating) is one of 39 public companies in the “Savings institutions, except federal” industry, but how does it compare to its rivals?
+We will compare 1895 Bancorp of Wisconsin to related businesses based on the strength of its dividends, analyst recommendations, profitability, risk, earnings, valuation and institutional ownership.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for 1895 Bancorp of Wisconsin and its peers, as provided by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for 1895 Bancorp of Wisconsin and its rivals, as provided by MarketBeat.com.

 |Sell Ratings